tvlooy/php-ext-dev-book/manuscript/Debugging.md

 ## Memory leaks

-Let's make the function leak memory by allocating 128 bytes of memory and not releasing them:
+Let's make the function leak some memory by allocating 128 bytes of memory and not releasing it:

 ```c
 PHP_FUNCTION(hello) {